Menu background

 Once admitted, students may register for any concurrent enrollment course offered at their high school, provided they meet eligibility requirements.
 This streamlined process saves time and creates a more seamless, college-like experience for students.

-• A Master’s degree in the discipline, or
+• A master’s degree in the discipline or subfield, or

-• A Master’s degree in any field with at least 18 graduate credits in the discipline
+• A master’s degree in another field with at least 18 graduate semester credits in the discipline

 Concurrent enrollment courses must: